utsavgupta460/CNN-Deep-Learning-Flutter-app/README.md

-# deeplearning
+# CNN Deeplearning Model

-A new Flutter application.
+Model is train on kaggle dataset.

-## Getting Started
+## Flutter App

 This project is a starting point for a Flutter application.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)